-- Return international economy flights, taxes and current fuel surcharges (unless a land only option is selected)
+- Return international flights, taxes and current fuel surcharges (unless a land only option is selected)

 - All accommodation

 - All meals

 - All sightseeing and entrance fees

 - All transportation and transfers

-- English-speaking National Escort (if your group is 10 or more passengers)
+- English-speaking National Escort (If your group is 10 or more travellers)

-- Visa fees for Australian passport holders

-Personal expenditures e.g. drinks, optional excursions or shows, insurance of any kind, tipping, early check in or late checkout and other items not specified on the itinerary are at your own expense.
+Personal expenditures e.g. drinks, optional excursions or shows, insurance of any kind, customary tipping, early check in or late checkout and other items not specified on the itinerary are at your own expense.